 The initial drafts of the specifications have been created by the current steering committee members and reviewing began today.
 The 96Boards steering committee includes SoC, SOM, and cloud and software service companies.
 Companies interested in providing input into the current version of the specifications and/or becoming a part of the steering committee are invited to contact 96Boards@Linaro.org.
-The final specification will be launched at Linaro Connect in Hong Kong on 19 March 2018 (registration for this open source software engineering event is now open).
+The final specification will be launched at Linaro Connect in Hong Kong on 19 March 2018.

 About Linaro Linaro is leading collaboration on open source development in the Arm ecosystem.
 The company has over 300 engineers working on consolidating and optimizing open source software for the Arm architecture, including developer tools, the Linux kernel, Arm power management, and other software infrastructure.
 Linaro is distribution neutral: it wants to provide the best software foundations to everyone by working upstream, and to reduce non-differentiating and costly low level fragmentation.
 The effectiveness of the Linaro approach has been demonstrated by Linaro’s growing membership, and by Linaro consistently being listed as one of the top five company contributors, worldwide, to Linux kernels since 3.10.

 To ensure commercial quality software, Linaro’s work includes comprehensive test and validation on member hardware platforms.
 The full scope of Linaro engineering work is open to all online.
 To find out more, please visit https://www.linaro.org and https://www.96Boards.org.